-- 9. Family Supports and Resources: This new addition to the UHS allows you to fully describe what support system currently exist in the family's life. - Describe if the applicant(s) have a well-developed support system comprised of extended family, friends, and community organizations that affirms the applicant's decision to provide care for a child placed in their home. - If there were an unforeseen emergency, whom would they identify as using for respite, or additionally, for long-term planning? - What is their willingness to engage in recommended services, such as therapy and support group, etc.?
+Family Supports and Resources: This new addition to the UHS allows Case Managers to fully describe what support system currently exist in the family's life.

+- Describe if the applicant(s) have a well-developed support system comprised of extended family, friends, and community organizations that affirms the applicant's decision to provide care for a child placed in their home. - If there were an unforeseen emergency, whom would they identify as using for respite, or additionally, for long-term planning? - What is their willingness to engage in recommended services, such as therapy and support group, etc.?
+This question is required for ALL home study types